 The aftermath of this situation can be pretty frustrating, not just because carts are left scattered but also because store attendants or owners are left with the task of returning every item to its rightful place.

-Let’s take a look at some of the effects of shopping cart abandonment.
+Let’s take a look at some of the effects of shopping carts abandonment.

 This is an apparent reason since no purchases are completed.
 Abandoned carts represent lost sales opportunities, and if the trend continues, it can significantly impact a business’s overall revenue, especially when customers abandon large or expensive items in their carts.